zahidalidev/CS-Material/React.md

 ### DOM (Document Object Model)
 - The Document Object Model is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
 The DOM represents a document with a logical tree.

+### Pure Function
+- Pure Function is a function (a block of code ) that always returns the same result if the same arguments are passed.
+It does not depend on any state, or data change during a program's execution rather it only depends on its input arguments.